fonteslucas/self-service-vpc-and-ip-mgmt/README.md

      alt="Architecture"
      style="float: left; margin-right: 200px;" />

+Also, they create subnets for workloads and transit gateway attachment, and automatically attach in a existing Transit Gateway

 # Deployment

 The solution can be deployed into any account within your AWS Organization.
 Typically this would be your central networking account which is managed by your core network engineers.

+If you want to test single account, just remove the parameters "
+   OrganizationsId:
+    Type: String
+    Default: o-kfsxtj8fwl
+  RootOrganizationUnitId:
+    Type: String
+    Default: r-4rhz
+" from ip-mgmt.yaml in the infra folder

 1. Either create a new bucket or use an existing bucket in the account and region where you will be deploying the application.
 This will be used to store the lambda deployment code.